Thinker92/Readme-Creator/README.md

   - [Questions](#questions)

 ## Description
-This is a Node.js application that generates professional README.md files.
-The app will prompt users to input details about their project and some personal info,  and extrac the
+This is a Node.js application for writing 'README.md' files for all your projects!
+Using Inquirer, the app will prompt the user and use that data to generate a README file for your project.

 ## Author